Explainer: What is the U.S. threat to trigger 'snapback' of U.N. sanctions on Iran?

 A snapback of U.N. sanctions would require Iran to suspend all nuclear enrichment-related and reprocessing activities, including research and development, and ban imports of anything that could contribute to those activities or to the development of nuclear weapon delivery systems.

-It would reimpose the arms embargo, ban Iran from developing ballistic missiles capable of delivering nuclear weapons and reimpose targeted sanctions on dozens of individuals and entities.
+It would reimpose the arms embargo, ban Iran from developing ballistic missiles capable of delivering nuclear weapons and bring back targeted sanctions on dozens of individuals and entities.
 Countries also would be urged to inspect shipments to and from Iran and authorized to seize any banned cargo.

 The United States would have to submit a complaint about Iran breaching the nuclear deal to the Security Council.